Is marijuana legal in Mississippi?

 Initiative 65 legalizes up to 2.5 ounces of cannabis every 14 days, if bought from a “marijuana treatment center” that is licensed by the state.
 There’s a $100 fine for smoking medical weed in public.

-Note: It is unclear whether Initiative 65 will ever take effect.
 In May 2021, the Mississippi State Supreme Court invalidated the initiative based on a technicality in the state initiative process law.

 Mississippi qualifying conditions for medical marijuana

-If Initiative 65 were to take effect, here is a list of qualifying debilitating conditions that would make you eligible for a medical marijuana card in Mississippi:
+Here is a list of qualifying debilitating conditions that would make you eligible for a medical marijuana card in Mississippi:

 - epilepsy or other seizures